msartor92/IotHomeAlarm/README.md

 ### Phase 1 - Identify a pin! ###
 The first thing you need to do is open your home's alarm control unit and identify where to connect your Pi.
 You need to identify a pin which emits signal when your alarm detects an intrusion.

 Make some tests, starting from the siren connector.
-Once you have identified a correct signar, connect it to the Pi and proceed with the next steps.
+Once you have identified a correct signal, connect it to the Pi and proceed with the next steps.

 Below you can see my own connection as an example.